 Look them up, find out how they are pronounced, and then practice saying them for an hour or two.
 Add 15-20 more words you commonly use every day and practice saying them in addition to what you learned the previous day.
 By the end of the first week, you’ve learned up to 140 words and how to pronounce them!

 If you’re feeling ambitious, make the words you learned on any given day into flashcards.
 Visual references of words help the memory associate the picture with the word in your native language and the new one.

 Learn Useful Sentences That You Think You’ll Use

 Unless there is a similarity [think the Romantic languages or Germanic/Scandinavian languages], there’s a good chance sentence structure will be different than what you’re used to saying.

 Some languages put descriptors first, while others put nouns last.
-Some languages have male/female identifiers associated with all nouns, some nouns, or not at all!
+Some languages have male/female identifiers associated with all nouns, some nouns, or none!

-Learning sentences that you’ll likely use in your travels will help you in two ways: you can communicate a specific request accurately.
+Learning sentences you’ll likely use in your travels will help you in two ways: you can accurately communicate a specific request.
 You’ll also begin the foundation of learning how to structure the words you’ve been learning.